 Sometimes borrowers consider strategically defaulting on a mortgage loan once the home has become a bad investment.
 This is different from how many people view foreclosure—as something that happens only when a homeowner can no longer afford the mortgage payments.
 Read on to learn more about strategic default, the consequences of such a default, and alternatives to simply walking away from a distressed property.

 Generally, the term “strategic default” implies a different a situation than a homeowner who is struggling financially and cannot afford to keep paying the current mortgage payments.
-(See our article When Foreclosure Threatens: Can You Afford to Keep Your Home?)
+(See our article Should I Try to Keep My Home or Let Foreclosure Happen?)
 With a strategic default, the borrower does the math and makes a business decision to voluntarily stop making payments, even if it is within their ability to keep up on the payments.

-After the homeowner voluntarily stops making payments, the lender is forced to foreclose.
-(Learn more about how foreclosure works.)
+After the homeowner voluntarily stops making payments, the lender forecloses.

 If you are contemplating a strategic default, you should know the consequences and take them into consideration as part of your decision-making process.

 With a strategic default, you may be liable for a deficiency judgment depending on your state’s laws.

 When a lender forecloses on a mortgage, the total debt owed by the borrower to the lender can exceed the foreclosure sale price.
 The difference between the sale price and the total debt is called a “deficiency.”

 Example.
 Say the total debt owed is $200,000, but the home only sells for $150,000 at the foreclosure sale.
 The deficiency is $50,000.

 In some states, the lender can seek a personal judgment against the borrower to recover the deficiency.
 Generally, once a deficiency judgment has been obtained, the lender may collect this amount (in our example, $50,000) from the borrower by doing such things as garnishing wages or levying a bank account.
-(To learn more about deficiency judgments in the foreclosure context, see our Deficiency Judgments After Foreclosure area.)
+(To learn more about deficiency judgments in the foreclosure context, see Deficiency Judgments: Will You Still Owe Money After the Foreclosure?)